erroronline1/caro/readme.md

 * measure management pictures
 * accessability according to https://www.w3.org/TR/WCAG21/, https://martijnhols.nl/blog/the-european-accessibility-act-for-websites-and-apps, https://webaim.org/techniques/javascript/eventhandlers
 * update readme pictures on tools menu, record menu, audit and regulatory

-#### issues
-* review modal return on closing -> still not always returning false -> not reproduceable in firefox -> observe, could have been a cache issue
-* force form submission by passing and validating value on submit button?

 # Aims
 This software aims to support you with your ISO 13485 quality management system and support internal communication.
 It is supposed to run as a web application on a server.
 Data safety measures are designed to be used in a closed network environment.
 The architecture enables staff to access and append data where other ERP-software may be limited due to licensing.